 - 5. The overall scrutiny risk for South Lanarkshire Council for 2010/2011 indicated that there were no significant scrutiny risks. - 6.
 The updated shared risk assessment for 2011/12 remains largely unchanged and there are no significant scrutiny risks.
-Some priorities have moved from areas of

-7. Outcomes.
+Some priorities have moved from areas of uncertainty to having no significant risks and others have moved in the other direction from no significant risk to areas of uncertainty.
+Where there are individual changes to scrutiny risk, these are identified below. - 4.
+Outcomes.
 For 2010/11, the delivery of two of the three outcomes by the council was identified as having no significant risks.
 These largely remain unchanged.

 The impact of the economic downturn has had a more acute impact on South Lanarkshire Council than some other parts of Scotland.
 Consequently the assessment of risk has increased for the 'working' aspect of 'working and learning communities' and this is now an area of uncertain scrutiny risk.
 This outcome area may be the subject of targeted Best Value audit work in 2012/13.
 The LAN has retained the 'learning' aspect of this outcome as having no significant risk and no specific scrutiny work is currently planned.
 The 'safer and healthier communities' outcome area was previously identified as an area of uncertainty, in part this was due to a lack of outcome data.
 The 2011/12 risk assessment identified that there had been an improvement in the information available and the LAN has concluded that there are now no significant risks and therefore no specific scrutiny work is planned.

-8. Services.
+5. Services.
 For 2010/2011, the LAN concluded that services generally performed well.
 Services which were considered to have few significant risks included; Education, Housing, Environmental, Regulatory, Cultural, Roads and Social Work, however, some scrutiny risks relating to some areas of Social Work Services were identified.
 Following scrutiny in 2010/2011, SWIA found evidence that improvements by social work resources were making a difference for adults at risk.
 Consequently, the LAN has concluded that for 2011/12 that there are no significant scrutiny risks relating to services and no specific audit or inspection work inspection activity is required.

 Corporate Assessment.
 For 2010/2011, no significant scrutiny risks were identified within the corporate assessment and therefore no specific work was planned in this area beyond the LAN monitoring through ongoing/scheduled audit and inspection work.
 A number of challenges arose during 2010/2011 which the council has worked to address.
 These included concerns about the 2011/12 budget process and investigations into expenses claims by elected members.
 Both of these generated a degree of publicity.
 While the LAN recognise that the council has acted promptly to address these issues, the LAN is not clear whether the cumulative impact of resolving these issues has, or will, adversely affect working relationships between members and officers.
-The LAN has therefore identified member/officer working relationships as an area of uncertainty.
+The LAN has therefore identified member/officer working relationships as an area of uncertainly.
 As a result, while the LAN will review this towards the end of 2011, targeted Best Value audit work may take place in 2012/13.
 The Use of Resources - Finance has also been identified by the LAN as an area of uncertainty for 2011/2012.
 At this stage, however, no additional scrutiny measures are proposed as this will be monitored through the annual audit process.